 - Detailed Descriptions

-- Payment details (overall cost, down payment, method of payment, due dates for payments, including late fees)
+- Payment terms (overall cost, down payment, method of payment, due dates for full payment, including late fees)

 - Termination clause, i.e. whether either party can terminate the contract before X date, and what payment is required (if any) to end the contract with you